raweee/node-red-contrib-whatsapp-link/README.md

 # Whatsapp Link :iphone:

-Simple node for connecting Node-Red to Whatsapp.
+Simple node for connecting Node-Red to Whatsapp :iphone:

-Currently in developing mode, Continous updated may encounter.
+Currently in developing mode, Continous updated may encounter. :sweat_smile:

 ## To Connect with Whatsapp
 1. Deploy any whatsapp node along with whatsappLink node.